Early Irish literature: Early Irish poetry

-Among the few surviving Old Irish poems of this early period is Pangur Bán, probably written in Reichenau Abbey shortly after the year 800.

-A very curious and interesting peculiarity of a certain sort of Irish verse is a desire to end a second line with a word with a syllable more than that which ends the first, the stress of the voice being thrown back a syllable in the last word of the second line.
-Thus, if the first line end with an accented monosyllable, the second line will end with a disyllabic word accented on its first syllable, or if the first line end with a disyllable accented on its penultimate the second line will end with a trisyllable accented on its ante-penultimate.
-This is called aird-rinn in Irish, as:
+An interesting peculiarity of certain Old Irish verse is a desire to end a second line with a word that is one syllable more than that which ends the first, the stress of the voice being thrown back a syllable in the last word of the second line.
+Thus, if the first line ends with an stressed monosyllable, the second line will end with a disyllabic word stressed on its first syllable, or if the first line ends with a disyllable stressed on its penultimate the second line will end with a trisyllable stressed on its ante-penultimate.
+This is called airdrinn in Irish, as: